attncollective/blubbr/README.md

 - Website hosted with NEXT

 - Blockchains
-attn.money is focused on mainnet for the MVP, but will include Polygon, Aave and possibly others depending on our progress.
+blubbr is focused on mainnet for the MVP, but will include Polygon, Aave and possibly others depending on our progress.

 - Authentication
-Current plan is to use Moralis/ Rainbow Kit for authentication.
-We could potentially use Sign-in With Ethereum (made by Spruce) as well.
+Wagmi

 - Storage
 IPFS and Filecoin are used for image storage when needed.
 IPFS could be queried at random for NFT collection pictures, if desired.